Graduation Rates and Licensing Examinations For Optometry Students

 Licensing Examination Preparation at UIWRSO

 UIWRSO is committed to providing our students with a challenging curriculum, robust academic resources and the supportive environment needed to be successful on licensing examinations.
 As a result of comprehensive academic and clinical preparation, students enjoyed success with competitive passage rates on all parts of NBEO.
-In 2015, the pass rate for Part I was 83.3%, Part II 98%, and 95% on Part III, with the top half of the class passing national boards at 100%.
-Thus, the data continues to support that the UIWRSO professional curriculum prepares our interns for successful completion of licensing examinations.

 We conduct ongoing evaluations of the curriculum and licensing performance to enhance our student’s board preparation strategies.
 In addition to the rigorous curriculum, UIWRSO offers a dynamic board preparation program.
 The supplemental board preparation program includes: